 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
 Our mission is to help you find your calling in life.Take the career test

 Acupuncture is an ancient Chinese healing art, practiced for more than 2,000 years.
-Acupuncturists specialize in a group of treatments that fall under the general category of acupuncture.
+An acupuncturist is someone who specializes in a group of treatments that fall under the general category of acupuncture.
 Many people assume that acupuncture is only about needles, but in reality there are numerous treatment techniques used.
-There are many different styles, including Chinese Japanese and Korean Acupuncture, but all have a common goal: the restoration and maintenance of good health and prevention of illness.
+There are many different styles, including Chinese, Japanese, and Korean acupuncture, but all have a common goal: the restoration and maintenance of good health and prevention of illness.